Long-term forestry investments in NZ radiata pine and native forests targeting 7-12% IRR over 25-30 years, plus carbon credit income.

 Forestry is a long-term illiquid investment.
 Radiata pine harvest forestry requires 25-28 year commitments until harvest and sale.
 Permanent carbon forestry can be 30-50+ years but generates annual income from carbon credit sales.
 Some funds offer secondary market options or staged entry/exit, but expect limited liquidity over the investment term.

 Radiata pine harvest forestry targets 7-10% IRR over 25-28 years, with returns coming from final timber harvest.
-Carbon forestry targets 8-12% p.a. from annual carbon credit sales (ETS units).
+Carbon forestry targets 8-12% p.a. from annual carbon credit sales (NZUs).
 Returns depend on timber prices, carbon prices, log export demand, and forest management quality.
 Forestry provides inflation protection as timber is a real asset.

 Permanent carbon forestry typically does NOT qualify for AIP visa as it's considered passive.
 However, forestry funds focused on productivity improvements, sustainable harvest management, or timber processing may qualify.
 Production forestry with active management and value-add (e.g., processing, milling) has better AIP eligibility.
 Consult immigration advisers for specific situations.